 Now it’s time for the twist.
 Hold the right side layer (in the photo above, the fabric to the right) and twist the fabric in one full revolution until the center seam meets up again on top.
 You are not twisting the wrong side layer (on the left.)
 The fabric tube that is inside will have a full twist.
 You can carefully work it back inside of the other tube.
 Match up the raw edges and that middle seam, careful to keep the twist in the inner fabric.

 The tube will look like the photo above, kind of twisted at the bottom.
-Pin the raw edges. use double pins to mark the start and stop point just like the directions for the flat variation.
+Pin the raw edges of the infinity scarf.
+Use double pins to mark the start and stop points just like the directions for the flat variation of the scarf.
 Make sure to leave a 3″ – 4″ opening.
 Sew the pinned seam, back-stitching at both ends.

 Let’s finish up this infinity scarf.
 Both variations finish the same way from now to the end of the tutorial.

-I have another trick I like to implement on any item that has an opening that the fabric will be turned through and then hand stitched.
-It is really quick to do and makes the hand stitching step so much easier.
+I have another trick I like to implement on any item that has an opening that the fabric will be turned through and then hand-stitched, like these scarves.
+It is really quick to do and makes the hand-stitching step so much easier.
 Before you turn the tube to the right side, go to the iron and iron down the seam allowances on the 3″-4″ opening that you just left from the last step.
-You can see above that I ironed down the seam allowance and I have metal seam ruler slipped in between the two layers of fabric to show you that this is the 4″ opening.
+You can see above that I ironed down the seam allowance of the scarf and I have metal seam ruler slipped in between the two layers of fabric to show you that this is the 4″ opening.
 This is the only part you need to iron.

-How to Hand Sew the Infinity Scarf Opening Closed:
+How to Hand Sew the DIY Infinity Scarf Opening Closed:

 *Note – As you are stitching the opening closed, take care to only stitch through the top layer of the tube fabric, the fabric on either side of the opening.
 If you are stitching with the tube flat sometimes you will catch the fabric on the other side of the tube and you don’t want to do this.
 If you do catch the fabric on the other side you are stitching the tube flat and will never be able to have a nice round tube shape.

 The image above compares the difference between the flat and twist variations when made with woven fabric.
-The flat, on the left makes two smooth loops around your neck that can be adjusted independently from each other.
+The flat, on the left, makes two smooth loops around your neck that can be adjusted independently from each other.
 There is a top loop and a bottom loop.
 The twist variation on the right creates two loops that are twisted together.
-It is not as easy to adjust independently, but looks equally nice.
-The decision is personal preference.
-The main difference being when the scarf is worn long and not wrapped around your neck.
+It is not as easy to adjust independently but looks equally nice.
+The decision is a personal preference.
+The main difference is when the scarf is worn long and not wrapped around your neck.
 Both are easy to create so play around and see what you like the best.

 Congratulations!
-You have finished your infinity scarf and can now enjoy this accessory yourself or give it as a lovely hand made gift.
+Now you know how to sew an infinity scarf and can now enjoy this accessory yourself or give it as a lovely handmade gift.